-Staff gathered feedback from patients, the public and external partners and a demonstrated commitment to acting on feedback.
+Staff gathered feedback from patients and a demonstrated commitment to acting on feedback.

-The practice gathered feedback from staff through meetings, surveys, and informal discussions.
-Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.
+The practice gathered feedback from staff through meetings and informal discussions.
+Improvements were underway to ensure that all staff were encouraged to offer suggestions for improvements to the service.